 As you probably understand by now, the choice of an analytics platform will logically result from your immediate objectives.

 Here is a list of things to look for or ask yourself.

-Some platforms offer a specific key feature, such as A/B testing, push notifications or a focus on metrics for games.
+Some platforms offer a specific key feature, such as A/B testing, push notifications, or a focus on metrics for games.
 Some don’t.
 Find out what the platform’s unique selling point is and whether it is important to your app.
-Don’t forget to check if it specializes in ios app analytics or google mobile analytics.
+Don’t forget to check if it specializes in ios app analytics or googles mobile analytics.